aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 Reads composer.json

-Removes installed packages that are no more required in composer.json
+Removes installed packages that are no more required in composer.json (if the package was removed from composer.json or its version was changed )

 Checks the availability of the latest versions of your required packages

-Installs the latest versions of your packages by downloading the latest version of their files into the vendor directory
+Installs the latest versions of your packages, as restricted by the package version in the composer.json file, by downloading the package files into the vendor directory. (see section on package versioning scheme below).

 Updates composer.lock to store the installed packages version by writing all of the packages and the exact versions of them that it downloaded to the composer.lock file, locking the project to those specific versions